dsin/URL-mapper/README.md

 5. click URL-mapper's Options
    This is where the mapper can be set.

-   For example, if you web browser to load `http://google.com` when you enter `http://yahoo.com`, you can configure like this:
+   For example, if you want web browser to load `http://google.com` when you enter `http://yahoo.com`, you can configure like this:

    currentURL : `http://yahoo.com`